Will we have a White Christmas in the UK? 2022 odds and Met Office predictions

 World Atlas (opens in new tab) says data from the Met Office has shown "on average, the central parts of London experience less than 10 days of snow or sleet every year...for the few days that it snows in the central parts of London, the snow rarely settles since it melts away extremely fast."

-However, the capital has recently seen a good blanket of snow in the lead up to Christmas 2022, so it's possible this year will see a white Christmas is the city.
-Some snow also fell in London in the lead up to Christmas 2021, and the capital experienced heavy snow along with the rest of the UK during the 'Beast from the East' in February 2018.
+However, the capital saw a good blanket of snow in the lead-up to Christmas 2022, so it's possible this year we will see a white Christmas in the city.
+Some snow also fell in London in the lead-up to Christmas 2021, and the capital experienced heavy snow along with the rest of the UK during the 'Beast from the East' in February 2018.

 When was the last white Christmas?